Homepage Crafts Unlimited (UK)

 Doll Heads

 If the eyes are locked together then they are part of a mechanism inside the head that can be removed and eyelashes fitted.
 This assumes the mechanism can be easily removed, in some dolls it can be extremely difficult, if not impossible to get inside the head and remove the mechanism.
-See prices for repair costs.

 Top